Byk3y/PREPAI/docs/task_definitions_spec.md

 trigger_event	Fired When…
-pet_name_updated	User edits pet name (new value ≠ old value) material_created	A material row is created for any notebook (user has at least one material) audio_overview_completed	Audio overview job enters completed status flashcard_completed	User completes a flashcard (counted in flashcard_completions) study_session_updated	Study timer records session duration (summed for daily total) audio_playback_started	User presses play on any audio overview (first play of day) streak_incremented	User opens app & streak increases by exactly 1 (not reset)
+pet_name_updated	User edits pet name (new value ≠ old value) material_created	A material row is created for any notebook (user has at least one material) podcast_completed	Podcast job enters completed status flashcard_completed	User completes a flashcard (counted in flashcard_completions) study_session_updated	Study timer records session duration (summed for daily total) podcast_playback_started	User presses play on any podcast (first play of day) streak_incremented	User opens app & streak increases by exactly 1 (not reset)

 The engineering guide will map these to functions (File 3).